 One of the unique characteristics is the continuity of insulation with the tongue and groove connection between the INSUL-DECK panels.
 The insulation value is built-in and not subject to the skill of the installers.
-Insulation R-Values are R-16 to R-33 depending on the INSUL-DECK thickness.
+Insulation R-Values are R-16 to R-33 depending on the INSUL-DECK thickness, and it’s completely airtight after the concrete is poured.

+The combination of airtightness, insulation, thermal mass, and strength of INSUL-DECK floors provide amazing thermal comfort and the feeling of the strength of a cozy castle.
 The excellent sound deadening properties of concrete floors can help to quiet your indoor environment by greatly reducing airborne noise transmission.
-INSUL-DECK construction is used in movie theaters for exactly this reason.

 Safely Carry Loads and Maintain Structural Integrity

-INSUL-DECK forms a one-way suspended slab design, where the joists only run in one direction, not two like a conventional concrete slab.
-This eliminates up to nearly half of the reinforcing steel, because the load is transferred mainly to two supporting elements (walls), not four.
+INSUL-DECK forms one-way suspended CIP concrete slabs, where the “joists” only run in one direction, not two like a conventional concrete slab.
+This eliminates up to nearly half of the reinforcing steel, because the load is transferred mainly to two supporting elements (e.g. walls), not four.
 It also eliminates upto 40 percent of the weight of the floor or roof.
 This means that supporting elements can be smaller as well.
 You still get a structure with clear spans of over 30 feet supporting normal residential floor loads.

 Easily Increase Spans